 May 13, 2026, 8:03 am | Read time: 3 minutes

-In northern Spain, a unique ritual draws attention every year during Corpus Christi: Men jump over babies lying on mattresses.
-An unusual spectacle that leaves many in awe.
+In northern Spain, a unique ritual draws attention every year during Corpus Christi: Men leap over babies lying on mattresses.
+An unusual spectacle that amazes many.
 TRAVELBOOK explains the story behind the El Colacho festival.

 Every year on the Sunday after Corpus Christi, the northern Spanish village of Castrillo de Murcia attracts numerous visitors.
 The reason is a ritual known as the “Devil’s Jump” or “Baby Jumping,” which thrills many.
 The highlight: Men in costumes jump over babies.